wangonya/wangonya.com/content/blog/js-sort-2.md

 ## Counting Sort

-You\'ll find counting sort to be rather unique compared to the algorithms we\'ve covered so far.
+You'll find counting sort to be rather unique compared to the algorithms we've covered so far.
 This is because it does not compare elements while sorting.
 It works based on numeric keys.
-It does this by creating a counting array, then using it to determine an element\'s correct position.
+It does this by creating a counting array, then using it to determine an element's correct position.

 Visual